Sanjin84/WordRank/README.md

 # pythonmemorytraining
-a python program that helps you train your memory
+a python program that uses lists and random numbers to train your memory The project works perfectly in a headless version (see attached file) the challenge is to develop a GUI